 - Also in Tasmania people drive on the left side of the road (and your steering wheel is on the right side of the car).

 - Tasmania tourist visa requirements, which are the same for traveling to any other destination in Australia.

-TIP: Click here to go to the visa finder of the Australian Government.
-This tool will help you to figure out whether you need a visa or not, and if you do need one which one is right for you.
+Tip: Click here to go to the visa finder of the Australian Government.
+This tool will help you to figure out whether you need a visa or not, and if you need one which one is right for you!

 Quick Tasmania facts

-Not any Tasmania Travel Guide is complete without telling you some facts about this super interesting place on earth!?
+Not any Tasmania Travel Guide is complete without telling you some facts about this super interesting place!?
 So, here you are:

-- There are living half a million people in Tasmania, which makes them the state with the 3rd smallest population (Only the Australian Capital Territory and the Northern Territory have fewer inhabitants).
+2. There are half a million people living in Tasmania, which makes them the state with the 3rd smallest population (Only the Australian Capital Territory and the Northern Territory have fewer inhabitants).

-- The distances between sights, things to do, places and national parks are way smaller than on the mainland, which makes it a pleasure to explore the island at a leisurely pace.
+8. The distances between sights, things to do, places to see, and national parks are way smaller than on the mainland, which makes it a pleasure to explore the island at a leisurely pace.